-9 Healthy Summer Snacks — For Your Dog
+9 Healthy Summer Snacks to Share With Your Dog

 All dogs are experts at begging for a little bite of whatever you’re eating.
 But nutrition?
 That’s not really in their wheelhouse.
 While table scraps might be a forever “no” in your house (fair enough) you may want to be aware of what kinds of human foods you can give your pet as a sanctioned treat.
 Knowing what’s on the list of healthy snacks for dogs won’t just supplement your pet’s diet with beneficial vitamins and nutrients — it will also come in handy when you want to reward them or do an impromptu training session in a pinch.